-You found your “soul mate,” dated, fell madly in love, and before long you were fantasizing about what your wedding and wedding night would be like.
-The wedding night came and it was wonderful, and so were the weeks and months that followed.
+You found your “soul mate,” dated and fell madly in love.
+Before long you were fantasizing about what your wedding and wedding night would be like.
+The honeymoon was wonderful, and so were the weeks and months that followed.

-As you slowly get down to the business of being married, tasks, opportunities, decisions and real life hit you square in the face.
+As you slowly get down to the business of marriage, tasks, opportunities, decisions and real life can hit you square in the face.

-After a couple of years have passed, your home and roles in married life are down to a routine.
-Looking to the future, you suddenly realize that your romantic life has taken on routine just like the household chores.
+After a couple of years, your home and roles in married life are down to a routine.
+Looking to the future, you suddenly realize that your romantic life has become as routine as the household chores.

-The routine doesn’t have the magic it once had and you wonder, “Did I really marry my soul mate?”
+Since the routine doesn’t have the magic it once had, you wonder, “Did I really marry my soul mate?”

 During the first two years of marriage, couples get a free dopamine ride.
 Everything is new and exciting and they have an elevated sex drive.
-Dopamine levels drop around the two-year mark and spouses begin to wonder what is wrong, but rarely do they ever have a conversation about what is happening in their relationship.
+But dopamine levels drop around the two-year mark, and spouses begin to wonder what is wrong.
+To make matters worse, they rarely talk about what is happening in their relationship.

-“These disconcerting thoughts can lead to arguments about things that don’t have anything to do with the real issue at hand – what has happened to us?
-Research shows that talking about sex during the first year is correlated with high marital satisfaction for men, and discussions after the first year are highly correlated with female satisfaction in marriage,” Love says.
-“If you can’t talk about it in a healthy productive way, both spouses are likely to be dissatisfied which quickly moves to discontentment which can lead to the dissolution of a perfectly good marriage.”
+“These disconcerting thoughts can lead to arguments about things that don’t have anything to do with the real issue at hand – what has happened to us.
+Research shows that talking about sex during the first year is correlated with high marital satisfaction for men.
+Discussions after the first year are highly correlated with female satisfaction in marriage,” Love says.
+“If you can’t talk about it in a healthy productive way, both spouses are likely to be dissatisfied.
+This quickly moves to discontentment which can lead to the dissolution of a perfectly good marriage.”

-Whether you have been married two, 10 or 20 years, if the passion has fizzled in your marriage—or if you want to make sure it stays alive, there are things you can do to fan the flames.
+Perhaps the passion in your marriage has fizzled.
+If you want to make sure it stays alive, you can still fan the flames.

 Believe it or not, there are classes and events for couples on topics just like this.
-In a safe and fun environment, couples can consider what makes them feel close to each other and learn how to talk about sexuality and sensuality without being overly sensitive or blaming.
+In a safe and fun environment, you can consider what makes you feel close to each other.
+You can also learn how to talk about sexuality and sensuality without being overly-sensitive or blaming.